Sam-Amps/learning-diary/README.md

 ## 28/10/2022

-Started blockchain course on Codecademy
+Started blockchain course on Codecademy.

 ##29/10/2022